mpv-player/mpv/DOCS/man/options.rst

     ``all_formats=<yes|no>``
-        If 'yes' will attempt to add all formats found reported by youtube-dl (default: no).
+        If 'yes' will attempt to add all formats found reported by youtube-dl (default: yes).
 Each format is added as a separate track.
 In addition, they are delay-loaded, and actually opened only when a track is selected (this should keep load times as low as without this option).